-We, our executive officers and directors listed in "Management", the selling securityholders and the beneficial owners of 5% or more of our shares of common stock, and, if such shareholder is a corporation, its shareholders and the natural persons having voting and investment control over it, who following the consummation of this offering will beneficially own an aggregate of 68,392,227 shares of common stock, have entered into lock-up agreements with the underwriters.
+We, our executive officers and directors listed in "Management" and certain beneficial owners of our common stock, and, if such shareholder is a corporation, its shareholders and the natural persons having voting and investment control over it, who following the consummation of this offering will beneficially own an aggregate of 62,980,354 shares of common stock and warrants and options to purchase 9,230,446 shares of common stock, have entered into lock-up agreements with the underwriters.
 Under these agreements, we and each of these persons may not, without the prior written approval of UBS Securities LLC, offer, sell, contract to sell or otherwise dispose of or hedge our shares of common stock or securities convertible into or exchangeable for our shares of common stock.
-These restrictions will be in effect for a period of 180 days after the date of this prospectus supplement.
-At any time and without public notice, UBS Securities LLC may in their sole discretion, release all or some of the securities from these lock-up agreements.
-The 180-day lock-up period may be extended if (1) we issue an earnings release, or material news or a material event relating to us occurs, during the period that begins on the date that is 15 calendar days plus three business days before the end of the lock-up period, or (2) prior to the expiration of the lock-up period, we announce that we will release earnings results during the 16 calendar-day period beginning on the last day of the lock-up period.
+These restrictions will be in effect for a period of 120 days after the date of this prospectus supplement.
+At any time and without public notice, UBS Securities LLC may in its sole discretion, release all or some of the securities from these lock-up agreements.
+The 120-day lock-up period may be extended if (1) we issue an earnings release, or material news or a material event relating to us occurs, during the period that begins on the date that is 15 calendar days plus three business days before the end of the lock-up period, or (2) prior to the expiration of the lock-up period, we announce that we will release earnings results during the 16 calendar-day period beginning on the last day of the lock-up period.
 In either case, the lock-up period may be extended for 15 calendar days plus three business days after the date on which the issuance of the earnings release or the material news or material event occurs.